-The on-campus delivery of goods and services, and the entry onto campus of vendors from outside of the community college district or Moorpark College campus, must be monitored in accordance with the same VCCCD guidelines and when possible, using the Healthy Return phone app for screening.
+The on-campus delivery of goods and services, and the entry onto campus of vendors from outside of the community college district or Moorpark College campus, must be monitored in accordance with the same VCCCD guidelines and when possible, using the VCCCD phone app COVID-19 screening procedure.
 Each driver or service provider must be screened using the same approved process, including the completion of the Symptom Screening Checklist and a temperature check, prior to entering Moorpark College Campus buildings and/or facilities.